uw-pycert-course-01/assignment05/README.rst

   * If the user types a name in the list, use it.
 * Once a name has been selected, prompt for a donation amount.

-  * Convert the amount into a number; it is OK at this point for the program to crash if someone types a bogus amount.
+  * Convert the amount into a number; Make sure to validate the user input!
   * Add that amount to the donation history of the selected user.

 * Finally, use string formatting to compose an email thanking the donor for their generous donation.
 Print the email to the terminal and return to the original prompt.